nasironeeb/hopla/examples/README.txt

     brainprep <args>

-Don't forget to set decalre the `n4h00001` hub by copying the `n4h00001/n4h00001/config/repositories.yaml` file in your home directory `$HOME/.config/pcocc/repositories.yaml`.
+Don't forget to decalre the `n4h00001` hub by copying the `.../n4h00001/n4h00001/config/repositories.yaml` file in your home directory `$HOME/.config/pcocc/repositories.yaml`.
+To list images don't forget to export the CCCWORKDIR env variable to n4h00001/n4h00001/gaia.

 Docker